-Henry Argasinski is currently Property Manager with Summit Property
+Henry Argasinski, RPA is currently Senior Property Manager with the Farbman

-13 million square feet of commercial and retail space, together with
+15 million square feet of commercial office, medical and retail space.

 Wakefield, he was Real Estate Manager with CB Richard Ellis and responsible for the Metro Detroit

-management portfolio.
-During his term with CB Richard Ellis, Henry was recognized as a “Manager of
+Federal Mogul.
+During his tenure with CB Richard Ellis, Henry was recognized as a “Manager of

 the Quarter” for the company in 2003.